QuickGuide for Proposal Preparation

-Proposals are reviewed by the 1) Department Chair or Institute Director, 2) the Director of Foundation and Corporate Relations (where applicable), 3) the Coordinator of Sponsored Programs and Research, and 4) the Dean of Research in that order.
+Proposals are reviewed by the 1) Department Chair or Institute Director, 2) the Director of Foundation and Corporate Relations (where applicable), 3) the Assistant Director of Sponsored Programs and Research, 4) Director of Sponsored Programs and Research, and 5) the Dean of Research, in that order.

 By endorsing the Form, signators certify that the respective campus offices assume responsibility for commitment of resources or persons under their jurisdiction as indicated by the proposal.